omyasn/esbuild-plugin-imagemin/README.md

 # esbuild-plugin-imagemin

-An esuild plugin for minimizing images using imagemin
+An esbuild plugin for minimizing images using imagemin